lemosbor/lapa/README.md

 - thumbstick on the right side.
 I use it instead of the cursor keys, and it's very convenient.
 The thumbstick is shaped like a bur, so my thumb grips it easily and doesn't slip.
 - thumb toggle switch on the left side.
 I use it to switch the keyboard from the Russian alphabet to the English alphabet.
 The toggle switch's position is tactilely feels, so I don't need additional indicators to know which alphabet the keyboard is currently in.
 - thumbstick on the left side.
 I use it to switch between tabs and programs on PC.
-- solenoid under the left wrist.
+- solenoid under the left wrist for haptic feedback.
 When switching layers (including automatic switching), the solenoid taps a certain number of times, so I know which layer I'm on.
 When (rarely) I typing English letters, the solenoid always taps slightly, so I don't confuse Russian letters with English ones.

 https://github.com/user-attachments/assets/b1af6ffc-af0c-42e1-acf5-c68db2ef7b85

 ![1](img/v25_s3.jpg)